 - Sue can explain that she became depressed by the events that transpired and that she went to see her doctor.
 She can submit copies of the doctor’s notes of her visits or a letter from the doctor discussing how upset she was after the discrimination.
 If Sue’s distress turned into a lengthy period of depression, treated by a doctor, Sue can bring her doctor to the hearing as an expert witness to describe her depression.

 - Sue’s husband also saw how upset she was.
-Sue’s husband can come and give oral testimony.
+Sue’s husband can come to the hearing and give oral testimony

 What if a witness refuses to come and give testimony?

-If you want a person to testify at your hearing and the person is not willing to come or may not come, you can give them a summons requiring them to attend the hearing.
-Sometimes a witness will prefer to be summonsed by the Tribunal, because it will make it easier for them to attend the hearing on a work day.
+If you want a person to testify at your hearing and the person is not willing or able to come for various reasons, you can give them a summons – a legal document requiring them to attend the hearing (details below).
+Sometimes a witness will prefer to be asked to appear through a summons because they can show the document to their employer, making it easier for them to attend the hearing on a workday.

 What is a summons?

-A summons is a legal document requiring a person to attend at a hearing.
+A summons is a document that legally requires a person to attend a hearing.
 Delivery of a summons to a witness is the responsibility of the party who wants the person to be there.
-Once a summons has been delivered, the witness is legally obliged to attend the hearing.

 You can obtain a Summons of Witness (Form 24) at the Tribunal’s website at: HRTO forms – Summons to Witness.